Surgery for lung cancer

 Shortness of breath after lung cancer surgery

-You might feel a bit short of breath after surgery, as you’ll have less lung tissue to supply your body with the oxygen it needs.
-Usually, this gets better as the lung tissue re-expands and heals after surgery.
+Some patients may feel short of breath because they have less lung tissue to supply their body with oxygen.
+Usually, this gets better as your body adapts and heals after surgery.

-A physiotherapist will also show you breathing exercises.
+A physiotherapist will show you how to cough and turn in bed.
+The physiotherapist will also show you how to do breathing exercises and use equipment such as an incentive spirometer or an exercise bike.
 By doing the exercises, you will help to re-expand the remaining lung tissue, increase your lung capacity and get rid of excess fluid and air in your lung.

 Incentive spirometer